Kill Me Again: Development

 While working as a storyboarder on features like Robocop and Something Wild, John Dahl was also writing spec scripts with his writing partner David W. Warfield.
 When Warfield posed the question of how to get someone to utter the phrase ‘Kill me again’, the pair decided to make their next project a neo-noir, inspired by pulp fiction titles such as D.O.A..

 Dahl and Warfield made a pact that they would accept offers to sell the script for $300,000 or above, otherwise they would make it themselves, with Warfield producing and Dahl directing.
 Having failed to garner offers above $250,000, the pair set about making the film themselves.
 Through Steve Golin and Sigurjón Sighvatsson’s production company they reached a deal with PolyGram to produce Kill Me Again, with Dahl directing.
 MGM agreed to co-finance the production if they could get Val Kilmer to star.

 Kilmer’s name was prominent at the time, having just starred in Willow.
 He ended up getting paid twice what he earned on that film for Kill Me Again.
 Dahl said that Kilmer was difficult to work with, although he helped in getting Joanne Whalley for the female lead.
 Dahl and the producers were interested in casting Whalley, who unbeknownst to them was married to Kilmer.
 When they mentioned her name to Kilmer he said, ‘Oh that’s interesting because I’m actually married to her.’

 Filming

 Kill Me Again was shot in Nevada in Reno, Hazen, and Las Vegas, with additional photography occurring in Los Angeles, California.

 Release

-MGM and Kilmer were cool on the final product, and little money or effort was spent on promoting it.
+Metro-Goldwyn-Mayer and Kilmer were cool on the final product, and little money or effort was spent on promoting it.
 It received a limited theatrical release on October 27, 1989, showing in around 200 theaters in the United States.
+Pat Broeske of the Los Angeles Times described the initial release as a "disastrous regional opening."

-Some good reviews were enough to persuade MGM to show it in one theater in Los Angeles, earning the film a positive review in the Los Angeles Times and an extended run in Los Angeles.
+Some good reviews were enough to persuade the studio to show it in one theater in Los Angeles, earning the film a positive review in the Los Angeles Times and an extended run in Los Angeles.
 However, this was not enough to influence MGM into promoting the film further.

+Home media

+MGM/UA Home Entertainment released the film on VHS in 1990.

+MGM Home Entertainment released the film on DVD in 2000.
+Olive Films released the film on Blu-ray on March 22, 2016.